internetarchive/openlibrary-client/README.md

 openlibrary-client
 ==================

-A reference client library for the OpenLibrary API
+A reference client library for the Open Library API

 Notes: Tested with Python 2.7, assumed 3.4 compatibility